Search results

 Data Cache in Dashboard

-Data Cache allows you to improve the dashboard performance by caching the result of each widget and keeping the cached data in a dashboard for a particular amount of time.
-When the Data Cache is ON, it stores widget data during the first dashboard rendering time and it will fetch the data from the cache without hitting the actual data server for the next dashboard load.
-Hence, it reduces widgets’ loading time and performance hit in the data server.
+The Data Cache allows you to enhance dashboard performance by caching the results of each widget and retaining the cached data in a dashboard for a specific amount of time.
+When the Data Cache is turned ON, it saves widget data during the initial dashboard rendering, and it will retrieve the data from the cache without accessing the actual data server for subsequent dashboard loads.
+This helps to reduce loading time for widgets and lessen the impact on the data server’s performance.

 How to configure Data Cache

-Data Cache can be configured by using the Data Cache Settings dialog which is opened by clicking the Data Cache icon from the toolbar.
+You can use the Data Cache Settings dialog which can be accessed by clicking on the Data Cache icon in the toolbar.

 DataCache icon

-By clicking the Data Cache icon, the Data Cache Settings dialog will be opened as follows:
+By clicking on the Data Cache icon, the Data Cache Settings dialog will open as follows:

 DataCache settings dialog

-Click Apply button to save the data cache configuration.
+Click the Apply button to save the data cache configuration. data cache configuration.

 1. OFF